oauthjs/node-oauth2-server/Readme.md

 ## Limitations

-- Does not yet support authorization code grant type
+- Does not yet support authorization code or refresh_token grant types

 ## Options